mozilla/are-we-triaged-yet/README.md

 # Are We Triaged Yet

-Triage stats for Nightly and Beta.
-Deployed on https://are-we-triaged-yet.herokuapp.com/
+Triage stats for Nightly and Beta

 Use `npm initialize` and `npm run` to start and make a note of the URL returned in the console.